 The purpose of this document is to outline university policy regarding the monitoring, logging, and retention of network packets that traverse university networks.
 The University of Texas at Austin takes all reasonable measures to assure the integrity of private and confidential electronic information transported over its networks.
-The goals of this policy are to maintain the confidentiality, integrity, and availability of the university's network infrastructure and information assets.
+The goals of this standard are to maintain the confidentiality, integrity, and availability of the university's network infrastructure and information assets.
 Any inspection of electronic data packets, and any action performed following such inspection, will be governed by all applicable federal and state statutes and by university and UT System policies and regulations.

 This policy applies to all IT Custodians and IT Owners of department or enterprise information technology resources (including, but not limited to, any networking devices, network monitoring devices, computers acting as network monitoring devices, intrusion detection systems, other packet sniffing devices, logs of other devices such as firewalls, and flow detectors monitoring network activity) operating on a university network.